Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

   - Each partner is 100% responsible for debts and losses

-  - Selling the business is difficult—requires finding new partner
+  - Selling the business is difficult - requires finding new partner

   - Partnership ends when any partner decides to end it